-- 68. At any stage in the Proceedings, if the Board on its own volition, or at the request of a partyParty, determines that a person/partyParty has information or Documents that are relevant and material to a Board Proceeding, and that the information or Documents are:

-- (b) unlikely to be provided to the Board by the person/Party with the information or Documents without a summons, - -the Board may issue a summons (signed by the Board's Chairperson) to that person/partyParty requiring them to provide the information or Documents to the Board. - 61.69.
-A summons shall be issued in the form required under the applicable public inquiries legislation and Rules of Court, and must, in all cases, clearly specify:

-- (a) The basis for the Board seeking the information or Documents from the person/partyParty; - (b) The person/party Party to whom the summons is directed; - (c) Information regarding how the Board requires the person/partyParty to whom the summons is directed to supply the information or Documents; and - (d) If the summons requires the person/partyParty to whom the summons is directed to make an appearance before the Board during the oral component of a Proceeding, the summons shall provide details regarding the date, time and location of that appearance and any amounts payable by the Board to support the appearance of the person/partyParty. - 62.70.
-The person/party to whom a Board summons is directed shall receive a copy of the summons.
-The Board shall serve the summons on the person/Party to whom it is directed in accordance with the applicable rules for service, and with sufficient advance notice to allow the person/partyParty a reasonable time to prepare the required information and Documents and to travel to the Proceedings if a personal appearance is required.
+- 61. At any stage in the Proceedings, if the Board on its own volition, or at the request of a party, determines that a person/party has information or Documents that are relevant to a Board Proceeding, and that the information or Documents are unlikely to be provided by any other participant in the Proceedings, the Board may issue a summons (signed by the Board's Chairperson) to that person/party requiring them to provide the information or Documents to the Board. - 62.
+A summons shall be issued in the form required under the applicable public inquiries legislation and Rules of Court, and must, in all cases, clearly specify: - (a) The basis for the Board seeking the Documents from the person/party; - (b) The person/party to whom the summons is directed; - (c) Information regarding how the Board requires the person/party to whom the summons is directed to supply the information or Documents; and - (d) If the summons requires the person/party to whom the summons is directed to make an appearance before the Board during the oral component of a Proceeding, the summons shall provide details regarding the date, time and location of that appearance and any amounts payable by the Board to support the appearance of the person/party. - 63.
+The person/party to whom a Board summons is directed shall receive a copy of the summons in accordance with the applicable rules for service and with sufficient advance notice to allow the person/party a reasonable time to prepare the required information and Documents and to travel to the Proceedings if a personal appearance is required.